technomancy/bussard/doc/laser.md

-The safety features of this laser include a mechanism to automatically drop the power levels to a harmless range when it detects that it is pointed at an inhabited space station, planet, or space craft.
+The safety features of this laser include a mechanism to automatically drop the power levels to a harmless range when it detects that it is pointed at a space station, planet, or spacecraft.

 Copyright © 2422 Post-Terran Mining Corporation, All Rights Reserved.